Specifications

 The raw data that are collected during the experiment.
 They are the most detailed data and are typically sufficient for reproducing the original experiment.

-At its core, BDM defines trials data that are derived from the events.
-They are task-specific and typically designed to capture the main features of the scientific experiment.
+BDM considers trials as the core components of behavioral studies.
+These are task-specific, derived from event data, and typically designed to capture the main features of the scientific experiment.

 Back to top